This PDF is the current document as it appeared on Public Inspection on 10/30/2014 at 08:45 am.

 You can make a difference by providing us with your specific comments or concerns about the project.
-Your comments should focus on the potential environmental effects, reasonable alternatives, and measures to avoid or lessen environmental impacts.
+Your comments should focus on the potential environmental effects, reasonable alternatives, and measures to Start Printed Page 64765avoid or lessen environmental impacts.
 The more specific your comments, the more useful they will be.
-To ensure that your comments are timely and properly recorded, please send your comments so that the Commission receives them in Washington, DC on or before May 31, 2012.
+To ensure that your comments are timely and properly recorded, please send your comments so that the Commission receives them in Washington, DC on or before November 24, 2014.

 (1) You can file your comments electronically using the eComment feature on the Commission's Web site (www.ferc.gov) under the link to Documents and Filings.
 This is an easy method for interested persons to submit brief, text-only comments on a project;

 (2) You can file your comments electronically using the eFiling feature on the Commission's Web site (www.ferc.gov) under the link to Documents and Filings.
 With eFiling, you can provide comments in a variety of formats by attaching them as a file with your submission.
 New eFiling users must first create an account by clicking on “eRegister.”
 You must select the type of filing you are making.
 If you are filing a comment on a particular project, please select “Comment on a Filing”; or